 Let’s Explore Causes and Prevention of Sore Throat

 Is your kid not eating and drinking?
 What can be the possible reason?
-Perhaps your child has a sore throat, viral pharyngitis, or strep throat.
+Perhaps your child has a sore throat from a virus or strep throat.
 Sore throat is medically known as “pharyngitis.
 This is the inflammation of the pharynx.
 Usually, we see viral pharyngitis or sore throat caused by viral infections.
-Other times we see pharyngitis as a result of a bacterial infection like strep throat.
+Other times we see pharyngitis as a result of a bacterial infection like strep.

 Causes of Sore Throat